 Although the cooking steps of this dish are pretty straightforward, it does require some attention to detail.
 In order to have a rewarding fluffy rice, with perfectly golden gizzards and kidneys, and the right balance among its savory and sweet elements, keep scrolling. 🙂

-I will walk you through the steps to pinpoint all the tricky steps that can make or break that dish.
+I will walk you through the steps to pinpoint all the tricks that can make or break that dish.
 So let us dive in!

-Whether you use Egyptian rice or Basmati rice, the steps are the same but the quantity of water you add to the rice and the cooking time will be different, so stay mindful of that.
+Whether you use Egyptian rice or Basmati rice, the steps are the same but the quantity of water you add to the rice and the cooking time is different too, so be mindful of that.

 Preferably, use free range chicken gizzards and kidney as a healthier option and a tastier outcome.
 It will make a difference in the taste.
 These are inexpensive if found frozen.

 For golden crusty gizzards and kidneys, make sure to dry them well with kitchen paper, to remove any excess of blood or moisture before they hit the hot ghee, otherwise they will get too saucy and damage the structure of the dish.